 - In addition, information flyers are posted on Masters Hall bulletin boards and emails forwarded, as they are received.

-- The Office of Off-Campus Study is also a great source of information and assistance for students exploring internship possibilities.
+- The Center for Global Education is also a great source of information and assistance for students exploring internship possibilities.